hazelcast/hazelcast-cpp-client/README.md

 For compiling with SSL support:

-- You need to have the openssl installed in your development environment: (i) Add openssl include directory to include directories, (ii) Add openssl library directory to the link directories list (This is the directory named tls. e.g. cpp/Linux_64/hazelcast/lib/tls), (iii) Set the openssl libraries to link.
+- You need to have the openssl (version 1.0.2) installed in your development environment: (i) Add openssl `include` directory to include directories, (ii) Add openssl `library` directory to the link directories list (This is the directory named `tls`. e.g. `cpp/Linux_64/hazelcast/lib/tls`), (iii) Set the openssl libraries to link.

 - You can provide your openssl installation directory to cmake using the following flags:
     - DHZ_OPENSSL_INCLUDE_DIR="Path to open installation include directory"